cleverfrog/blueprint3d/README.md

 - Better use of npm conventions and packaging
 - Various bug fixes
 - refactor three/* - use of classes, lambdas
-- update to current threejs
+- update to current threejs -- COMPLETE!  to R159
 - introduce a more formal persistency format
 - put all relevant settings into Core.Configuration to make them read-/writeable, User settings?
 - complete type docs for all entities